cosmeenelul/Cars-Management-System/README.md

 # Cars-Management-System
-This project wrote in C Language is based on memory management using HEAP memory allocation
+This project developed in C Language is based on memory management using HEAP memory allocation

 # RO LANGUAGE